-The 1960s saw the arrival of television, and by 1969 this was beginning to dominate election campaigns.
+The 1960s saw the arrival of television, and by 1969 the medium was beginning to dominate election campaigns.
 Television election advertisements became increasingly sophisticated, and news coverage brought images of the campaign into people’s homes.

-From this point onwards the whole configuration of electoral politics began to change to a more professional, and some say Americanised, form.
+From this point the whole configuration of electoral politics began to change to a more professional – some say Americanised – form.
 A telegenic image and highly adept communications skills became paramount.
 Politicians and their campaigns were tailored using commercial market-research principles.
 Commercial agencies, communications consultants and new technologies communicated with and listened to voters.
-Parties sought votes by emphasising their leadership and using soundbites and emotional appeals, rather than mainly through party manifestos that reflected their political ideologies.
+Parties sought votes by focusing on their leaders and using soundbites and emotional appeals, rather than mainly through party manifestos which listed policies reflecting their political ideologies.